Electric-Coin-Company/zashi-ios/SWIFTLINT.md

 The SwiftLint configuration on this repo is based on the great work of the raywenderlich.com folks [The Official raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide).

 The purpose of this guide is to provide a base format for our Swift codebase.
-This guide describes what are the rules enforced by our swift lint rules and should beused when contributing or reviewing code.
+This guide describes what are the rules enforced by our swift lint rules and should be used when contributing or reviewing code.

 These guides use SwiftLint as a standard.
 You can learn more about SwiftLint by visiting its [official documentation page](https://github.com/realm/SwiftLint).